 2. Hemlock woolly adelgid might not be woolly enough.
 It needs to be fully -22F / -30C to start killing hemlock woolly adelgids under their tiny wool coats, but that’ll do it.
 Read the scientific paper here.

 3. Southern pine beetle is native to the Southern US, but it is increasingly creeping north and becoming a pest of more northerly forests, like in New Jersey and Long Island, New York.
 Good news!
 It dies out when winters reach -8F / -22C for at least a season or two.
 For more on bark beetles and when they freeze their tarsi off, try this article.

-Take note: cold events do not eradicate populations of insects- they just reduce them to lower levels for a season or two.
-Even just being insulated by snow can be enough to keep a few larvae alive at the base of a tree.
+On the other hand, Entomology Today has an excellent explainer titled, Falling Temperatures do not Necessarily Mean Fewer Insects.
+It is well accepted by most scientists that cold events do not eliminate populations of insects- they just reduce them to lower levels for a season or two.
+Even just being insulated by snow can be enough to keep a few larvae alive at the base of a tree, allowing for enough survivors to build populations back up in a year or two .
 And of course, you can’t count on the cold to render your firewood safe to move, either- the wood in the center of the pile might be a lot less cold than the wood at the edges, permitting survival in there, too.

-BLOG EDITED JANUARY 2016 TO REFLECT NEW ARTICLES AND INFORMATION
+BLOG UPDATED 2021 TO REFLECT NEW ARTICLES AND INFORMATION